suho/suho/README.md

 ### Feedback

-- I could be better, so I always welcome feedback from everyone.
+- I am definitely not perfect and could be better, so I always welcome feedback from everyone.
 This is a way for me to learn and improve.
 - Please provide me feedback in private in any format and specifically indicate it is feedback.